egryaznov/vim-tautology/README.md

 There are two pre-defined commands `TautologyMark` and `TautologyClear`.
 The former marks all tautologies in selected text, and latter removes all inserted marks.
 Step-by-step usage:

-0. Set the variable `g:tautology_dir` to the directory of the file `vim-tautology.vim` to ensure that the python script will work.
+0. Set the variable `g:tautology_dir` to the path to directory of this plugin.
 Default is `~/.vim/plugged/vim-tautology`.
 1. Select the text you want to snoop for tautologies, for example with `vip`:
 2. Run `:TautologyMark`

 **I @was in school @today.
 School is still the same @old, dull @place that it always @was. @Today an @old man came to me and asked about my @place.
 I didn't answer because I @was late for school.**

 3. Circle through with `/@\w*`, edit, remove or replace them with synonyms, etc...
 4. When you done, simply `gv` and run `:TautologyClear`, this will remove all marks that are still left.